peter-ha/qtworldsummit2019-presentation/presentation/qtws-qskinny.md

 image © AGCO GmbH

-^ IC, 2 windows, one Android tablet
+^ IC, 2 screens on Embedded Linux, one Android tablet that is also running QSkinny ^ QSKinny is not a proof of concept or study, but it is going into production as we speak.
+^ Unfortunately we cannot show more; you can see more at Agritecnica

 ---